tofuapps/e2ee-chat/API.md

 - An acknowledgement notification should be signed and encrypted if a communication is already established.

 ## Algorithms Used
+All keys are transmitted in DER-encoded PKIX format encoded with base64.

 ### Sign and Verify
 ```
 RSASSA-PKCS1-v1_5